oliveiradan/clumsy-bird/README.md

 #A Shipped Clumsy Bird

-This is an sample application to demonstrate how to create and deploy a Shipped project from an existing GitHub repository.
+This sample application demonstrates creating and deploying a Shipped project from an existing GitHub repository.
 This example is Clumsy Bird, a MelonJS port of of the famous Flappy Bird mobile application.

 ![](http://i.imgur.com/Slbvt65.png)